cse-sim/cse/doc/src/records/shadex.md

 **sxMounting=*choice***

 Specifies the mounting location of the shade.  sxMounting=Site indicates the SHADEX position is fixed and is not modified if the building is rotated.
-The position of SHADEXs with sxMounting=Building are modified to include the effect of building rotation specified via bldgAzm.
+The position of SHADEXs with sxMounting=Building are modified to include the effect of building rotation specified via [Top bldgAz](#bldgAzm)

   **Units**   **Legal Range**        **Default**   **Required**   **Variability**
   ----------- ---------------------- ------------- -------------- -----------------